Table of Contents

 The fact that, after only 2 hours we published the article about the DTS GT200 drone, its authorized dealer contacted us regarding the possibility to review it, gives us confidence that we are doing a good job here on FirstQuadcopter.
-We will continually strive, during 2019, to provide even more exiting drone news and honest quadcopter reviews.
+We will continually strive, during 2019, to provide even more exciting drone news and honest quadcopter reviews.

 Built around a highly integrated flight system (flight controller, ESC and VTX), the DTS GT200 quadcopter has a very clean aspect.
-Unfortunately for lazy pilots, the radio receiver is not integrated into the GWY007731 main controller unit and they will need to make personally the installation.
-According to your radio system, you can opt for DSM or SBUS connector cable.
-The main difference between the cables is that, while the first one powers the receiver with 3.3V, the second one with 5V.
+Unfortunately for lazy pilots, the radio receiver is not integrated into the GWY007731 main controller unit, and they will need to make personally the installation.
+According to your radio system, you can opt for a DSM or SBUS connector cable.
+The main difference between the cables is that, while the first one powers the receiver with 3.3V, the second one powers it with 5V.

 Zonda Hobby DTS GT200 drone review